 Guardianship and administration requirements

 All adults have the right to make their own decisions.
 However, if someone is unable to make a reasonable judgement because of a disability or condition, such as dementia, a state or territory-based court or official can appoint a guardian or administrator to make decisions for them.

 A guardian is someone who makes lifestyle decisions on behalf of the person deemed unable to make such decisions for themselves.
 These decisions include where someone will reside and providing consent for health care services.
 The guardian can be a family member or friend.

 An administrator oversees a person's property and financial issues.

 The rules and processes around such appointments are different in each state and territory.
-To find out the exact requirements in your jurisdiction, check the relevant link below.
+To find out the exact requirements, access the website of state your jurisdiction.

 Creating an advance care plan